aws-quickstart/cdk-eks-blueprints/docs/builders/windows-builder.md

 - `kubernetesVersion` : Required field, Kubernetes version to use for the cluster
 - `instanceClass`: Required field, Instance class to use for the cluster
 - `instanceSize`:  Required field, Instance size to use for the cluster
+- `windowsAmiType`: Required field, AMI Type for Windows Nodes.
+For example `WINDOWS_FULL_2022_X86_64`.
-- `desiredNodeSize`: Required field, Desired number of nodes to use for the cluster
+- `desiredNodeSize`: Optional field, Desired number of nodes to use for the cluster
-- `minNodeSize`: Required field, Minimum number of nodes to use for the cluster
+- `minNodeSize`: Optional field, Minimum number of nodes to use for the cluster
-- `maxNodeSize`: Required field, Maximum number of nodes to use for the cluster
+- `maxNodeSize`: Optional field, Maximum number of nodes to use for the cluster
-- `blockDeviceSize`: Required field, Block device size
+- `blockDeviceSize`: Optional field, Block device size
-- `noScheduleForWindowsNodes`: Optional field, No Schedule for Windows Nodes
+- `noScheduleForWindowsNodes`: Optional field, No Schedule for Windows Nodes, this allows Windows nodes to be marked as no-schedule by default to prevent any linux workloads from scheduling.
-- `clusterProviderTags`: Required field, Cluster Provider Tags
+- `clusterProviderTags`: Optional field, Cluster Provider Tags
-- `genericNodeGroupTags`: Required field, Generic Node Group Tags
+- `genericNodeGroupTags`: Optional field, Generic Node Group Tags for non-windows nodes which run standard cluster software.
-- `windowsNodeGroupTags`: Required field, Windows Node Group Tags.
+- `windowsNodeGroupTags`: Optional field, Windows Node Group Tags.

 ### Demonstration - Building Windows on EKS Cluster